-5. Work Standards
+3. Work Standards

-The Fund requires a high standard of professional conduct.
-It is the obligation of all Fund Personnel to act in a professional, courteous, and consistent manner with their colleagues, grant seekers, grantees, and the general public.
+The Fund requires the highest standards of professional conduct.
+Fund Personnel must always act in a professional, respectful, courteous and ethical manner with their colleagues within and outside of the Fund, grant seekers, grantees, policymakers, government officials, and the general public.

-6. Commitment to Fairness
+4. Commitment to Fairness

-The Fund is committed to ensuring that it treats grant seekers, grantees, and the general public with fairness.
-The Fund will provide:
+The Fund is committed to ensuring that it treats grant seekers, grantees, and the general public with airness.
+The Fund will provide: ☐ Understandable, updated descriptions of its grantmaking goals and strategies ☐ Clear procedures for submitting grant requests ☐ Prompt and courteous responses to all inquiries

-Understandable, updated descriptions of its grantmaking goals and strategies Clear procedures for submitting grant requests Prompt and courteous responses to all inquiries Fair and expeditious consideration of grant requests Clear policies and procedures for submitting grant reports A named contact at the Fund for grantees
+- ☐ Fair and expeditious consideration of grant requests ☐ Clear policies and procedures for submitting grant reports - Clear policies and procedures for submitting grant reports - ☐ A named contact at the Fund for grantees

-7. Accuracy of Financial Accounting and Reporting
+5. Accuracy of Financial Accounting and Reporting